Ferro Lad: Silver Age

 Andrew Nolan is a metahuman with the power to transform himself into living iron.
 He has a twin brother named Douglas who has the same power.
 Both twins have deformed faces as a side effect of the mutation that gave them their powers, which they hide with iron masks.

 Ferro Lad is only a Legionnaire for a short time before sacrificing himself to destroy the alien Sun-Eater with a bomb.
 His self-sacrifice to save the galaxy made him legendary, despite his short tenure as a Legionnaire.
 Many later Silver Age stories include references to his death, and a statue erected in his memory is often seen in the Legion's headquarters.

-Many years later, following the Magic Wars, Earth falls under the control of the Dominators and withdraws from the United Planets.
+Following the Magic Wars, Earth falls under the control of the Dominators and withdraws from the United Planets.
 Some time thereafter, the members of the Dominators' "Batch SW6" escape captivity.
-Batch SW6 are initially believed to be genetic clones of the Legionnaires, but are later revealed to be their temporal duplicates.
+Batch SW6 are initially believed to be genetic clones of the Legionnaires, but are later revealed to be temporal duplicates.
 After Earth is destroyed, a few dozen surviving cities and their inhabitants reconstitute their world as New Earth.
 The SW6 Legionnaires remain, and their version of Ferro Lad shortens his code name to Ferro.

 Post-Zero Hour

 In post-Zero Hour continuity, he is known as Ferro and comes from 20th-century Earth.
 He and his twin brother, Douglas, are the sons of actress Nancy Nolan, who abandoned them because of their facial deformities.
-Left in the care of unscrupulous scientist Doc 30, he escaped while Douglas remained behind.
+Left in the care of unscrupulous scientist Doc 30, Andrew escaped while Douglas remained behind.

 When Earth was dying due to the sun being extinguished in The Final Night event, Ferro helps Perry White, who is determined to not miss a single day of delivery at the Daily Planet.
 He becomes involved with the Legion of Super-Heroes, who were stranded in the present day.
 The Legion joins with dozens of other superheroes to save Earth.
 Ferro attempts to sacrifice himself to stop the Sun-Eater, but is saved by Hal Jordan, who sacrifices himself instead.

 When the Legion returns to their home time, Ferro goes with them and joins the group for some time until several of the team are lost in a rift.
 Ferro goes with Karate Kid to Steeple, a planet that is only accessible for a short period every ten years before access to it is blocked by a black hole.
-After the black hole closes, Ferro and Karate Kid are trapped on Steeple before escaping through a portal created by Brainiac 5.
+While on Steeple, Ferro is beaten by an escaped convict, leaving him trapped in iron form.
+Ferro and Karate Kid escape Steeple and work with Sensor and Shikari to stop Universo.